PavelGermanovich/weather-app/README.md

 ### POST - /weather/average

 This endpoint calculates and returns the average weather data for the specified date range.
-The date range should be provided in the request body as a JSON object with to and from properties in the format dd-MM-yyyy.
+The date range should be provided in the request body as a JSON object with to and from properties in the format "dd-MM-yyyy".
+From and To date are included.

 Request Json:
 ```